A hybrid solution approach for the Integrated Healthcare Timetabling Competition 2024

-Equations \eqref{eq:adm_optional} and \eqref{eq:adm_mandatory} enforce that either optional patients are postponed or admitted exactly once and mandatory patients are admitted, respectively.
+Equations~\eqref{eq:adm_optional} and~\eqref{eq:adm_mandatory} enforce that optional patients are either postponed or admitted exactly once and mandatory patients are admitted, respectively.

-Inequalities \eqref{eq:adm_surgery} ensure that the total surgery workload for each surgeon on each day is not exceeding the surgeons capacity.
-Inequalities \eqref{eq:adm_ot} open operating theaters depending on the needed aggregated surgery time, while also limiting it to the total available operating theater capacity.
+Inequalities~\eqref{eq:adm_surgery} ensure that the total surgery workload for each surgeon on each day does not exceed the surgeon’s capacity.
+Inequalities~\eqref{eq:adm_ot} determine the number of opened OTs depending on the needed aggregated surgery time, while also limiting it to the total available OT capacity.

-Inequalities \eqref{eq:adm_room} limit the total number of occupied beds on each day to the total number of available ones reduced by the parameter $\varrho \in \Znonneg$, which is described in \cref{phase2}.
+Inequalities~\eqref{eq:adm_excess1} and~\eqref{eq:adm_excess2} make sure that the excess nurse workload aggregated over all nurses is a (non-negative) lower bound on the actual demand on each day and shift.

-Inequalities \eqref{eq:adm_excess1} and \eqref{eq:adm_excess2} make sure that the excess nurse workload aggregated overall nurses is a (nonnegative) lower bound on the actual demand on each day and shift.
+Inequalities~\eqref{eq:adm_room} limit the total number of occupied beds on each day to the total number of available beds reduced by the parameter $\varrho \in \Znonneg$, which is described below.

 The patient-admission MIP is solved with Gurobi~\cite{GUROBI}.